linwenchao/mongoid-lookup/README.md

 Advanced Lookup
 ---------------

-Building on the simple example, suppose you have a structured tagging system:
+Building on the simple search example, suppose you have a structured tagging system:

     class Tag
       include Mongoid::Document